hawkeye17-warex/hnnp/docs/integration-guide.md

 Receivers see many BLE packets with the same `(token_prefix, time_slot)` in a window.
 To reduce Cloud load:

-- Maintain an in‑memory cache keyed by `(token_prefix, time_slot)`.
+- Maintain an in-memory cache keyed by `(token_prefix, time_slot)`.
-- Store the last‑seen timestamp for each key.
+- Store the last-seen timestamp for each key.
 - When a new packet arrives:
   - If the same key was seen within the last `duplicate_suppress_seconds` (default 5s), **ignore** it.
   - Otherwise:
-    - Update the last‑seen timestamp.
+    - Update the last-seen timestamp.
     - Treat it as a new presence candidate.

 This ensures:

 - At most one presence report per device per `time_slot` per receiver in typical conditions.
-- Rush‑hour bursts are smoothed out before hitting Cloud.
+- Rush-hour bursts are smoothed out before hitting Cloud.

 ### 4.5 Presence report construction